OHDSI/TheBookOfOhdsi/ClinicalValidity.md

 # Clinical Validity {#ClinicalValidity}

-*Chapter leads: Joel Swerdel, Seng Chan You, Ray Chen, Patrick Ryan*
+*Chapter leads: Joel Swerdel, Seng Chan You, Ray Chen & Patrick Ryan*

->The likelihood of transforming matter into energy is something akin to shooting birds in the dark in a country where there are only a few birds. *Einstein, 1935*
+> The likelihood of transforming matter into energy is something akin to shooting birds in the dark in a country where there are only a few birds. *Einstein, 1935*

 The vision of OHDSI is "A world in which observational research produces a comprehensive understanding of health and disease".
 Retrospective designs provide a vehicle for research using existing data but can be riddled with threats to various aspects of validity as discussed in the Chapter\@ref(EvidenceQuality).
 It is not easy to isolate clinical validity from quality of data and statistical methodology, but here we will focus on three aspects in terms of clinical validity: "Characteristics of health care databases", "Cohort validation", and "Generalizability of the evidence".
 Let’s go back to the example of the population-level estimation (Chapter \@ref(PopulationLevelEstimation)).
 We tried to answer the question "Do ACE inhibitors cause angioedema compared to thiazide or thiazide-like diuretics?"
 And in that example, we demonstrated that ACE inhibitors caused more angioedema than thiazide or thiazide-like diuretics.
 This chapter is dedicated to answer the question: "To what extent does the analysis conducted match the clinical intention?" \index{clinical validity}